Halls Bayou Greenway

 Design and Planning

-Segments of Halls Bayou Greenway from Tidwell to Wayside and from Wayside to Bretshire/Hirsh to Jensen are awaiting design approvals from Harris County Flood Control District and Union Pacific Rail Road.
+Segments of Halls Bayou Greenway from Tidwell to Wayside and from Wayside to Bretshire/Hirsh to Jensen are awaiting final design approvals from Harris County Flood Control District and Union Pacific Rail Road.